fyellin/PuzzleSolver/README.md

 * The allowable values for the variables are 1..26 inclusive, and each value can be used at most once.
 \[Note, the values in the list must be distinct.
 See below if variable values can be repeated.]

-* Typically, each equation must yield a distint value.
+* Each equation must yield a distinct value.
 If duplicate values are allowed, then add the keyword argument `allow_duplicates=True` to the argument list.

 There are three methods you may want to override: